amorenew/record_mp3_plus/README.md

 ```
 and if you will use permission_handler library go to Podfile
 and after `flutter_additional_ios_build_settings` add the following
-Note: I added EXCLUDED_ARCHS to make it work on macOS intel devices
+Note: I added EXCLUDED_ARCHS to make it work on macOS Intel devices
 ```
  target.build_configurations.each do |config|
     config.build_settings["EXCLUDED_ARCHS[sdk=iphonesimulator*]"] = "x86_64"